Aplet-Technologies/hire-hub-api/README.md

 - Task assessment feature to evaluate candidate skills.
 - Enhanced user experience through personalized recommendations and updates.
 - Data-driven insights to make informed hiring decisions.
 - The updated features now include real-time video calls for virtual interviews and a task assessment feature that allows employers to  evaluate candidate skills.
-These additions further enhance the job portal by providing a comprehensive platform that enables seamless communication and efficient evaluation of candidates during the interview process.
+These additions further enhance the job portal by providing a comprehensive platform that enables seamless communication and efficient evaluation of candidates during the interview process